treejer/mobile/assets/fonts/README.md

 # Fonts

-> Fonts are in this directory
+> Fonts are in here